 - Guided reading programme delivered two mornings per week to KS3 and 5.
 Click here to view the guided reading curriculum map.

 - Community Projects completed by KS3 and 4 once per year to give students the opportunity to serve their community.
-Click here to see an overview of the projects our students take part in.

 - House competitions and charity fundraising events for KS3,4 and 5 throughout the year